 “There is a large body of evidence showing that caffeine is the most effective legal performance drug out there,” said Kristen Arnold, a licensed dietician with a master’s degree in human nutrition.
 “For endurance sports, specifically.
 So, time trials, team sports such as soccer, basketball, and also sports that involve sleep deprivation, like ultra endurance.”

-Arnold is right: In recent years, many studies have shown caffeine to have several benefits on athletic performance.
+Arnold is right: in recent years, many studies have shown caffeine to have several benefits for athletic performance.
 The International Society of Sports Nutrition says caffeine is “very effective” at improving athletic endurance.
-The Gatorade Sports Science Institute found that ingesting 3-13 milligrams of caffeine, prior to exercise, “often increases performance during prolonged endurance cycling and running,” and in one study in the Journal of Applied Physiology, several athletes who consumed caffeine pills ran an additional 2-3 km than those who drank coffee or consumed no caffeine at all.
+And in one study in the Journal of Applied Physiology, several athletes who consumed caffeine pills ran 2-3 km more than those who drank coffee or consumed no caffeine at all.
 When it comes to brain stimulation, “nothing is better than caffeine,” Dr. Indre Viskontas\, Ph.D. in Cognitive Neuroscience, says.

 So, caffeine is a performance-enhancing drug.
 But it’s not the kind of performance-enhancing drug that Mark McGwire would inject into his ass cheek in an empty St. Louis Cardinals locker room.
 For one thing, caffeine is totally legal.
 Even the World Anti-Doping Agency, knowing full well its effects, recognizes caffeine as an acceptable performance-enhancing drug (up until 2004, it was banned).
 And the International Olympic Committee says it’s perfectly OK for Olympic athletes to use caffeine, as long as the amount in their urine stays below a certain amount.
 The world of sports science seems to agree that caffeine can be beneficial to athletes and everyday gym-goers alike.
 But reaping those benefits is a bit more complicated than simply tossing back a few shots of espresso before a race or gym session.
 Here are a few things you should know.

 Take it at the right time.
-“The research shows it takes about 45 minutes for the caffeine to hit its peak in your blood stream.
-So, if you’re about to start a race, and you need a really big burst of energy — like with the first minute of track running or cyclocross or criterium racing — you’ll want to consume forty-five minutes before you start your event or your workout,” Arnold said.
+“The research shows it takes about 45 minutes for the caffeine to hit its peak in your bloodstream.
+So, if you’re about to start a race, and you need a really big burst of energy — like with the first minute of track running or cyclocross or criterium racing — you’ll want to consume forty-five minutes before you start your event or your workout,” Arnold says.
 Of course, if a big burst of energy isn’t what you’re looking for, the timing will differ.
 Arnold continues: “Let’s say your event is an hour long.
 You might want to consume it at the start, so you’ll have the best benefits of the caffeine at the end of the event.
 Or you can do both: you can have caffeine forty-five minutes before, and then right before.”
 For high-endurance events, Arnold suggests taking caffeine in 45-minute intervals to maintain a good buzz throughout.
-But remember that caffeine effects everyone differently.
-Figure out your preferred method of consumption, a comfortable/legal dose, and you’ll have a leg up on the competition — hopefully not a jittery one.
+But remember that caffeine affects everyone differently.
+Experiment to figure out your optimal method of consumption and a comfortable/legal dose, and you’ll have a leg up on the competition — hopefully not a jittery one.